Tony Zych

 Anthony Aaron Zych (/ˈzɪk/; born August 7, 1990) is an American former professional baseball pitcher.
-He pitched for the Seattle Mariners of Major League Baseball from 2015 through 2017.
-Zych is notable as the last player in alphabetical order among all of those who have ever played major league baseball.
+He pitched in Major League Baseball (MLB) for the Seattle Mariners from 2015 through 2017.
+Zych is notable as the last player in alphabetical order among all of those who have ever played in MLB.

 Amateur career

 Zych is from Monee, Illinois.
 He traveled 35 mi each way from Monee to attend St. Rita of Cascia High School in Chicago, Illinois, due to the higher level of competition offered in the Chicago Catholic League than he would have faced if he attended Crete-Monee High School.
 He played for the school's baseball team as a second baseman, and also occasionally served as their closing pitcher.
 As a senior, Zych had a .410 batting average and a 9–2 win–loss record.

 After graduating from high school, the Chicago Cubs selected Zych in the 46th round of the 2008 Major League Baseball draft.
 He opted not to sign, and instead enrolled at the University of Louisville, where he played college baseball for the Louisville Cardinals.
 Competing in the Cape Cod Baseball League for the Bourne Braves in 2010, Zych received the league's Outstanding Relief Pitcher and Outstanding Pro Prospect awards.
 He served as the closer for Louisville.